How to Bid On Government Contracts and Find Federal Contract Bids

 One of the most important steps on your journey to win federal government contracts is simply determining how to find opportunities and bid on them.
 There are many types of contracts the government may write, each of which has advantages and disadvantages for both the contractor and the government customer.

-Below, we’ve outlined the basics that businesses new to federal contracting need to understand to learn how to bid on government contracts, including the most common types of bids and opportunities that exist, and the next steps that your business should take.
+Below, we’ve outlined the basics of government contracting that businesses new to federal contracting need to understand to learn how to sell to the government and how to bid on government contracts, including the most common types of bids and opportunities that exist, and the next steps that your business should take.

 Want to Learn More About Selling to the Federal Government?